What Should You Do if You Get Sued?

 The Value of Business Counsel with a Knowledge of Insurance Coverage

 As counsel who has experience in business litigation and insurance coverage, we can be a crucial resource to you from the moment that you are served.

 Having a knowledgeable attorney involved in the communications with your insurance carrier can influence the carrier’s decision in close cases.
 Additionally, if you find yourself with a limited amount of coverage, we have had success in getting insurance carriers to assign us as litigation counsel.
 That way, you can utilize the insurance dollars to defend, and maybe settle, the claim up to the amount of the coverage, and then transition to the self-paid defense of the claim with counsel that you know and trust.

 We can also assist you with understanding and evaluating your various layers of insurance coverage in advance of a claim.
 This is a service we routinely provide our clients.
 We’ll help you be sure you have the right coverage in the right amounts to cover both defense costs and damages.
 We’ll evaluate coverage limits, overlapping coverage, excess coverage (which picks up the cost of risks you’re not otherwise insured for), deductibles and more.
 Even though you may have a knowledgeable, trustworthy agent, it’s worth having someone who knows what’s happening in the legal world take a look at your situation.

-To schedule an insurance coverage review, call our office at 407-660-2964 or email Calla Hoornstra at email@example.com.
+To schedule an insurance coverage review, call our office at 407-660-2964 or email Calla Portillo at firstname.lastname@example.org.